-14. When will we have curbside pick up?
+15. When will we have curbside pickup?

-In this initial period of growth of the residential food scrap collection, there are private businesses who offer subscription type services for residents and a list of these providers can be found on the City of Madison's website: https://www.cityofmadison.com/streets/food-scraps/compost-food-scraps
+In this initial period of growth of the residential food scrap collection, there are private businesses who offer subscription type services for residents and a list of these providers can be found on the City of Madison's website.